ModelResource

 {

-protected bool $createInModal = false;
+protected bool $createInModal = true;

-protected bool $editInModal = false;
+protected bool $editInModal = true;

-protected bool $detailInModal = false;
+protected bool $detailInModal = true;

 }